Gros Morne National Park: Western Brook Pond – Fjord

 Western Brook Pond is a fresh water fjord which was carved out by glaciers during the most recent ice age from 25,000 to about 10,000 years ago.
 Once the glaciers melted, the land, which had been pushed down by the weight of the ice sheet, rebounded and the outlet to the sea was cut off.
 The 16 km long narrow "pond" then filled in with fresh water.
 The water in the fjord is extremely pure and is assigned the highest purity rating available for natural bodies of water.
 Pissing Mare Falls, the highest waterfall in eastern North America and 199th highest in the world, flows into Western Brook Pond.
 Sedimentary rocks, some of them calcareous, underlie the westernmost shores.
 Elsewhere, granitic gneiss is dominant.

 Nature and wildlife

-The most notable animal in the park is the moose, part of a booming population that was introduced to Newfoundland around 1900.
-Other common wildlife in the park include red foxes and Arctic foxes, an ecotype of caribou (R.t caribou), black bears, snowshoe hares, red squirrels, lynxes, river otters and beavers.
-Harbour seals are common in St. Pauls inlet, and cetaceans (minkes, humpbacks, fins, pilots, orcas, atlantic white-sided dolphins, harbour porpoises) may be in the area especially during the capelin season in early summer.
+Notably, Gros Morne is home to a large population of moose, part of a booming population that was introduced to Newfoundland from the Maritimes around 1900.
+Studies conducted by Parks Canada in the park identified a modern moose population 5 to 20 times greater than those found in comparable areas elsewhere in Canada.
+Other common wildlife in the park include red foxes and Arctic foxes, Newfoundland's endemic ecotype of caribou (R.t terranovae), Newfoundland black bears (U. a. hamiltoni), snowshoe hares, red squirrels, lynxes, river otters and beavers.
+Harbour seals are common in St. Pauls inlet; further, cetaceans (minkes, humpbacks, fins, pilots, orcas, atlantic white-sided dolphins, harbour porpoises) may be in the area, especially during the capelin season in early summer.
 Many bird species can be found in the park, from shorebirds along the ocean to birds of the bogs and interior forests.
+Gros Morne's alpine habitats host rock ptarmigan and willow ptarmigan.